-We will provide States with an initial data profile for the purposes of developing the Statewide Assessment.
-We will also provide states with updated data profiles after each six-month AFCARS file is processed.
-The format and content of data profiles may change over time, based on efforts to improve it as a vehicle for communication.
+We will provide states with an initial data profile for the purposes of developing the statewide assessment.
+We will also provide states with updated data profiles after each 6-month AFCARS file is processed.
+The format and content of data profiles may change over time, based on efforts to improve the profile as a vehicle for communication.